blakerouse/ssh-mcp/README.md

 ## Tools

-- **add_host** - Adds a new host to the SSH configuration.
+- **add_host** - Adds a new Linux or Windows host to the SSH configuration with automatic OS detection.
 Username and password are optional in the connection string - if not provided, the current user and SSH agent will be used for authentication.
 - **remove_host** - Removes a host from the SSH configuration by group and name.
 - **get_groups** - Retrieves the list of all groups from the SSH configuration.
 - **get_hosts** - Retrieves the list of hosts from the SSH configuration.
 Can optionally filter by group.
-- **get_os_info** - Retrieves the cached operating system information from hosts.
+- **get_os_info** - Retrieves the cached operating system information for Linux and Windows hosts.
 You can specify individual hosts or an entire group.
-- **update_os_info** - Updates the cached operating system information.
+- **update_os_info** - Updates the cached operating system information for Linux and Windows hosts.
 You can specify individual hosts or an entire group.
 - **perform_command** - SSH into a remote machine and executes a command.
 You can specify individual hosts or an entire group.

 ## Features

+- **Cross-platform support** - Works with both Linux and Windows remote hosts with automatic OS detection
 - **Group-based organization** - Organize hosts into groups for easier management
 - **Multiple authentication methods** - Supports password, SSH agent, and SSH key files (~/.ssh/id_rsa, id_ed25519, etc.)
 - **Secure host verification** - Uses ~/.ssh/known_hosts for host key verification with automatic host addition